 Is volunteering as a therapy team with Human-Animal Bond in Colorado right for you?

-At HABIC, our volunteers receive training, peer support, and opportunities for continuing education.
-We empower our teams to advocate for their animal at all times.
+At HABIC, our volunteers receive training, support, and opportunities for continuing education.
+We empower every team to confidently advocate for their animal at all times.

 There are many things to consider when assessing an animal’s suitability for the demands of therapy work.
 Here are a few questions to ask yourself: